Flexible 3 Year Grants

 The third round concluded in December 2025 with three more organisations being successful.
 Click on this link to find out more.

 Only organisations who have been funded by Hammersmith United Charities in the past are eligible for this grant.
 The quiz will take you through all the criteria.
-Also, have a look at our factsheet for a bit more detail on what we are looking for.

 If you have any questions or would like to talk about this programme, contact Paul and Paige at grants@hamunitedcharities.com.